sjoon22/24-2-DAC/README.md

 # PPT-Application: AI-Powered Position / Pose Reconstruction System

-## background
+## 🚀 Project Summary
-With the rise of social media, the demand for advanced photo editing has grown, but most apps offer only basic features like cropping and brightness adjustment.
-PPT-Application addresses this with an AI-powered solution that transforms subject poses and positions within photos, providing seamless, creative, and precise photo reconstruction.
+PPT-Application is an AI-powered image editing tool that allows users to seamlessly modify subject poses and positions in photos.
+This cutting-edge solution goes beyond traditional photo editing features to offer an intuitive, high-quality experience for both individual and professional users.

 -------